celo-org/docs/blog/02-22-2023-the-future-of-regenerative-finance-and-its-potential-impact/the-future-of-regenerative-finance-and-its-potential-impact.md

 ---
-title: A beginners Guide to Layer 1 blockchains, Social Impact, ReFi, Defi and More
+title: The Future of Regenerative Finance and its potential impact
-description: Learn about Layer 1 blockchains, DeFi, ReFi and more on Celo and it's ecosystem.
+description: Learn about how Celo is committed to its mission of building a regenerative economy, potential impact of ReFi, the future of ReFi and more
 authors:
   - name: Mukunde Brisa
     title: Software Developer, Writer, Celo Ambassador